While some take pleasure in Korea, China, Japan, or Malaysia, others are happy to experience the natural scenes in Taiwan.

 Climbing mountains in Taipei is one unforgettable experience to have.
-Just ride the MRT at Xiangshan Station going to the Elephant Mountain and you’ll find hiking trails for more convenient adventure.
+Just ride the MRT at Xiangshan Station going to the Elephant Mountain, and you’ll find hiking trails for a more convenient adventure.

 2. Taipei 101 Observatory

 This is a popular site in Taiwan that people love to visit.
 Taipei 101 is an extremely high structure that is established with an iconic design.
 If you’re going downtown, this is a must-visit place.

 3. Foot Massage

 Then as you relax, the masseuse will massage your neck and shoulder.
 And after several minutes, you will feel your body aches subside.
 To complete the experience, your acupuncture points in the feet will be activated.

 4. Lungshan Temple of Manka

 The temple is a highly revered place when it comes to worship.
-It looks like a Chinese palace with breathtaking views such as flowing waterfall, fish pond, flowers, and incense smoke mixing in the air.
+It looks like a Chinese palace with breathtaking views such as a flowing waterfall, fish pond, flowers, and incense smoke mixing in the air.

 5. National Taiwan Museum

 To see some ancient treasures, you’ll have to check out the National Taiwan Museum.
-The place is filled with Chinese artworks and artifacts that are rare and owned by Chinese emperors of the time.
+The place is filled with Chinese artworks and artifacts rare and owned by Chinese emperors of the time.

 6. Beitou Hot Spring

 This is the ultimate relaxation you need after a day of exploring the tourist spots in the area.
-Here, visitors benefit from the warm bath and fresh spring water while relieving from physical pain and other illnesses.
+Here, visitors benefit from the warm bath and fresh spring water while relieving them from physical pain and other illnesses.

 7. Red House Theater

 The red-bricked walls calming balconies, ponds, and octagonal windows offer a traditional scene from the popular movie Kung Fu Panda.
-Also, the place will give you an ambience filled with customary culture of the early days.
+Also, the place will give you an ambiance filled with the customary culture of the early days.